argumentcomputer/yatima/CONTRIBUTING.md

 5. This is not mandatory, but very helpful: open an early PR (can be a draft) and link the issue you're working on.
 This will help everyone understand why some branches exist
+6. We use "squash and merge" when merging a branch into `main` to keep the commit history cleaner and more atomic
-6. Make sure your branch gets deleted after being merged into `main` so we can avoid having stale branches causing noise when we search for branches
+7. Make sure your branch gets deleted after being merged into `main` so we can avoid having stale branches causing noise when we search for branches